mrrfv/kvdb_rs/README.md

 ## Installation

 1. Download the latest release from the [releases page](https://github.com/mrrfv/kvdb_rs/releases), use the provided Dockerfile, or build from source like an ordinary Rust project.
+A Docker image is also published at `docker.io/mrrfv/kvdb_rs:master`.

 2. Copy `.env.example` to `.env`